fitbeard/awx-without-k8s/README.md

 Repeat for every execution node in cluster

-This can be done in Web UI or by using `awx-manage` CLI:
+This can be done in Web UI or by using `awx-manage` CLI (partially):

 ```bash
 docker exec -ti awx-task bash